Research Robots Humanoid Applications Industries Technology Contact

 Which material is best for an outdoor AGV chassis?

-Why do my ABS prints warp when printing large AGV parts?
+Why do my ABS prints warp on big AGV parts?

 Can I use PLA for motor mounts?